Taylor-CCB-Group/MDV/docs/tutorials/scanpy_python_tutorial_1.md

 ## **Conclusion**

 Congratulations!
 You have successfully created an MDV project with a table and scatterplot view.
-Open your browser at `http://localhost:5052` to interact with your visualizations.
+Open your browser at `http://localhost:5052` to interact with your visualisations.

 ### **Next Steps**
-- Experiment with adding more visualizations (e.g., histograms, 3D scatterplots).
+- Experiment with adding more visualisations (e.g., histograms, 3D scatterplots).
 - Link additional datasources for enhanced interactivity.
-- Customize the configuration to suit your analysis needs.
+- Customise the configuration to suit your analysis needs.